-Variance (\$,000) Operating income forecast explanatory notes Trend Variance (\$,000) Operating income forecast explanatory notes Trend 481 Lower parking doubtful debts expected due to decreased number of parking infringements issued.
-8 1,182 Quarter 2 Projects deferred to 22/23 including \$0.55 million Clever Council Program due to resourcing delays, \$0.66 million South • 546 Lower building and property maintenance requests as a result of temporary services closures (\$370K), and reduction in building maintenance due to lower than expected security and graffiti expenditure (\$176K) 8 Melbourne Structure Plan due to change in delivery approach and \$0.57 million capital write offs for capital program deferrals including Graham Street, Port Melbourne Overpass Skatepark and Carpark, Alma Park Playspace Upgrade, Palais Theatre Concrete Spalling and more (see note 3 for capital project expenditure explanations).
-536 Lower employee costs and savings due to enterprise vacancy and COVID-19 restrictions impacting on service delivery including libraries, independent living.
-8 815 Greater net proceeds from sale of fleet which will be used to partially fund the additional purchase of street sweepers and community buses (previously leased).
-0 259 Habitat Housing Initiative did not proceed as Department of Health and Human Services reclaimed funding in late 2020/21.
-8 500 Annual affordable housing contribution expenditure reduced and ringfenced in the In Our Backyard reserve.
-0 250 Lower Fines Victoria lodgement fees due to reduced number of parking infringement notices issued and enforcement restrictions caused by COVID-19 restrictions.
-8 333 Parking E-permit implementation stage one (develop functional and technical requirements and tender process) to be completed in 2021/22.
+Variance (\$,000) Operating income forecast explanatory notes Trend 1,182 Quarter 2 Projects deferred to 22/23 including \$0.55 million Clever Council Program due to resourcing delays, \$0.06 million South Melbourne Structure Plan due to change in delivery approach and \$0.57 million capital write offs for capital program deferrals including Graham Street, Port Melbourne Overpass Skatepark and Carpark, Alma Park Playspace Upgrade, Palais Theatre Concrete Spalling and more (see note 3 for capital project expenditure explanations).
+0 815 Greater net proceeds from sale of fleet which will be used to partially fund the additional purchase of street sweepers and community buses (previously leased).
+0 500 Annual affordable housing contribution expenditure reduced and ringfenced in the In Our Backyard reserve.
+0 333 Parking E-permit implementation stage one (develop functional and technical requirements and tender process) to be completed in 2021/22.
 Stage two pushed back to 2022/23.
-0 200 Council has moved to a new WorkCover provider.
-For the next couple of years, we will be classified as a new employer and allocated industrial rates.
-Premiums reduced.
-8 367 St Kilda Festival and Yalukut Weelam Ngargee expenses reduced by \$0.37 million to offset reduction in user fee and sponsorship income due the COVID-19 recovery environment leading to a reduction.
-0 170 Contract payments for the management of parking infringement administration and VicRoads search fees reduced as a result of reduced parking infringement notices issued and enforcement restrictions 0 121 Closures of community facilities due to COVID-19 restrictions have resulted in reduced expenditure and matching loss of income.
-0 caused by COVID-19 restrictions.
-(2,000) Council contributions of \$2 million to the Wellington Street Common Ground project of In Our Backyard project.
-Funded through \$2 million 0 567 Renewal of contract with Fulton Hogan resulted in reduced management fee (\$420K) for first year of new contract and additional 8 drawdown on In Our Backyard Reserve. savings in signage and line marking.
-(1,575) Expenditure associated with the Victorian Government funding for COVID Safe Outdoor Activation Fund 2021.
-Including \$0.8 million for 0 104 FOGO and COGO expenditure reduced due to delays into the second half of the financial year.
-0 Immediate Outdoor Activations and \$0.7 million for Semi-permanent and Permanent Outdoor Precinct Establishment.
-Both allocations are 90 Reduction in property rates valuations expenditure due to lower than anticipated valuation objections.
-8 offset by additional expenditure 1,650 Forecast property sale to be ringfenced in Strategic Property Reserve.
-0 (600) Customer Experience program forecast increased to reflect approved end of year deferrals from 20/21 to deliver the remaining components of the project.
+0 367 St Kilda Festival and Yalukut Weelam Ngargee expenses reduced by \$0.37 million to offset reduction in user fee and sponsorship income due the COVID-19 recovery environment leading to a reduction.
+0 121 Closures of community facilities due to COVID-19 restrictions have resulted in reduced expenditure and matching loss of income.
+0 (2,000) Council contributions of \$2 million to the Wellington Street Common Ground project of In Our Backyard project.
+Funded through \$2 million drawdown on In Our Backyard Reserve.
+0 (1,575) Expenditure associated with the Victorian Government funding for COVID Safe Outdoor Activation Fund 2021.
+Including \$0.8 million for Immediate Outdoor Activations and \$0.7 million for Semi-permanent and Permanent Outdoor Precinct Establishment.
+Both allocations are offset by additional expenditure 0 (600) Customer Experience program forecast increased to reflect approved end of year deferrals from 20/21 to deliver the remaining components of the project.
 0